DallanQ/lotr_journeys_in_middle_earth/Manual.md

 Heroes may find trinkets during their adventures.
 Trinkets are item cards that have the trinket () icon along the bottom.
 When a hero gains a trinket, they search the unused item cards for the specified card and place it faceup next to their other items.
 Then, they place a number of depletion tokens on the trinket equal to the number in the lower-left corner of the card.

+*Starting Number of Depletion Token*

 > A portrait of boots showing the starting number of depletion tokens and other tokens

 *The trinket "Boots" starts with two depletion tokens.*

-If a hero is instructed to deplete a trinket, they must spend one depletion token by removing it from that trinket's card.
+If a hero is instructed to **deplete** a trinket, they must spend one depletion token by removing it from that trinket's card.
 After a trinket's last depletion token is spent, the trinket is flipped facedown and cannot be used again during that adventure.
 Trinkets receive their starting number of depletion tokens at the beginning of each adventure.

-### DUAL_WIELDING (page 14)
+### DUAL-WIELDING (page 14)

 A hero can attack with more than one item if those items all share the stat that is being tested.
 When attacking with more than one item, the hero can spend successes () to resolve abilities on any of the chosen items.
 If the hero is attacking an adjacent enemy group, all of the chosen items must have the ranged () icon.